blocknative/web3-onboard/packages/core/README.md

   rpcUrl: string // used for network requests
   label: string // used for display, eg Ethereum Mainnet
-  token: TokenSymbol // the native token symbol, eg ETH, BNB, MATIC }
+  token: TokenSymbol // the native token symbol, eg ETH, BNB, MATIC color?: string // the color used to represent the chain and will be used as a background for the icon icon?: string // the icon to represent the chain
+}
 ```